 Areas of work

 Members of 5RB advise on both the position under the Data Protection Act 1998, and the law as set out in the GDPR which takes effect from May 2018.
-5RB barristers regularly advise public authorities and private organisations in respect of their responsibilities and how to handle subject access requests and how to ensure they are compliant with the GDPR; as well as individuals wanting to obtain information held about themselves or who feel their data has not been handled in accordance with the requirements of the Act.
+5RB barristers regularly advise public authorities and private organisations in respect of their responsibilities, how to handle subject access requests and how to ensure they are compliant with the GDPR; as well as individuals wanting to obtain information held about themselves or who feel their data has not been handled appropriately.
 5RB members can advise on the ‘right to be forgotten’ whether in relation to search engines or other publishers.

-For media organisations, special exemptions to the Act apply in certain circumstances, in particular under section 32 of the Act and 5RB barristers are well-placed to advise on when such exemptions will apply.
+For media organisations, special exemptions to the Act apply in certain circumstances, in particular under section 32 of the Act and 5RB barristers are well-placed to advise on when this exemption and others will apply.

 Closely related to data protection is freedom of information – the right of an individual or organisation to obtain access to non-personal information held by public authorities – as provided for in the Freedom of Information Act 2000.